UPDATE: Lara has immediate day and evening openings for clients on Mon, Tues, and Weds.

 She accepts United Healthcare, Oscar, Oxford, Student Resources, and ConnectiCare insurance!

-a woman with long hair and a necklace
+a woman with long hair and a smile on her face

-a woman with long hair and a necklace
+a woman with long hair and a smile on her face

 Lara Galazin, MSW, LMSW